Bali Travel Guide

 Bingin Beach, Bali has the surfing and scenery of Padang Padang Beach but without the crowds!
 This white sand beach is becoming a beloved surfing spot, and the… Read More

-The photogenic Tamblingan Lake Temple is one of rural Bali’s best hidden gems.
-Pura Ulun Danu Tamblingan is an ancient 10th century temple built in the middle of… Read More
+The photogenic Tamblingan Lake Temple in Munduk village is one of rural Bali’s best hidden gems.
+Pura Ulun Danu Tamblingan is an ancient 10th century temple built in… Read More

 The Aling Aling Waterfall is a great spot in Bali for adrenaline seekers and photographers alike.
 It’s a green jungle ravine in Sambangan, with a giant twin waterfall… Read More